Aircraft

 Operates at 70,000 ft, acquiring data above 95% of the Earth’s atmosphere.
 Based at NASA Armstrong Flight Research Center (AFRC).

-Speed schedules, vertical-rate profile, and approach behavior calibrated from cached NASA AFRC IWG1 in-situ flight logs covering NASA 806 and NASA 809.
-See [notebooks/calibration/er2/calibration.ipynb] for the full derivation: per-altitude-bin |VS| medians, breakpoint selection rules, and validation against per-sortie observed timing.
+Speed schedules, vertical-rate profile, and approach behavior calibrated from cached NASA AFRC IWG1 in-situ flight logs covering NASA 806 and NASA 809, with continuous fiscal-year coverage 2012-2026 (618 sorties loaded from a 629-file cache pulled from the public NASA ASP archive plus a local in-house delivery; see notebooks/calibration/NASA_ER2/_fetch_asp.py for the fetcher).
+See [notebooks/calibration/NASA_ER2/calibration.ipynb] for the full derivation: per-altitude-bin VS medians, breakpoint selection rules, and validation against per-sortie observed timing.

 Vertical-rate highlights from the calibration: